dongzili/ARO_archive_pipline/README.md

 USAGE:
 1. put the folder: file4groundhog in groundhog, change the 'drivename' in check_file_info.py, run it with python3.
    Copy the output file "$drivename_file_info.dat' back to this folder.
+   _optional: paste the other output file: drivename`_`wiki`_`doc.dat to wiki for record_
 2. revise the following lines in makefile:
 DISK=A#drive name
 OBS_DATE=1804#observed at 2018.4
 STARTFILE=0
-ENDFILE=9
+ENDFILE=-1
-#archiving folders between $STARTFILE and $ENDFILE(included) in $drivename_file_info.dat
+#archiving folders between $STARTFILE and $ENDFILE(included) in $drivename_file_info.dat, -1 means last folder
 NIADIR=${SCRATCH}/ARO/${OBS_DATE}/${DISK}disk/
 ARCDIR=${ARCHIVE}/ARO/${OBS_DATE}/${DISK}disk/
 #path in niagara and archive directory

-3. run the following command one by one: make sync: for syncing files and create folders in dest directory (will auto run make check recursively)
+3. run the following command one by one:
+*make sync: for syncing files and create folders in dest directory (will auto run make check recursively)
 #output:log_sync
-make checksync: to check if synced file number matches the one before syncing make script: write submission script for htar make htar: submit htar task
+*make checksync: to check if synced file number matches the one before syncing *make script: write submission script for htar
+*make htar: submit htar task
 #htar output: htar_submit/HTAR*.OUT
-make htarcheck: check the file number in HPSS tarballs
+*make htarcheck: check the file number in HPSS tarballs
 #whether there are missing files, see htar_submit/CHECK*.OUT

 MORE HELP: